Jasmeet-Chicmic/cocos_boiler_plate/assets/PopupComponent/Readme.md

 ## 2. Extend Prefab Script with PopupBase Class and Pass Required Properties

 1. Create a TypeScript script to extend the `PopupBase` class (if applicable).
+2. Overlay Property: Pass your overlay node here, which can be used to block events.
+3. Main Property: In this property, pass the parent node of the popup, which contains all popup content.
+This node is animated by the `PopupBase` class.

-## 3. Add its Path and Parameters inside constants/popups.ts File
+## 3. Add its Path and Parameters inside `constants/popups.ts` File

-1. Define each popup in constants/popups.ts, specifying its path and parameters.
+1. Define each popup in `constants/popups.ts`, specifying its path and parameters.

-## 4. Open Popup by Calling show Function of Popup Manager Class
+## 4. Open Popup by Calling the `show` Function of the Popup Manager Class

-1. Call the show function of PopupManager class, passing the type of popup and optional parameters.
+1. Call the `show` function of the `PopupManager` class, passing the type of popup and optional parameters.